ranilar/MunchMap/README.md

 # MunchMap

-Don't remember exactly the restaraunts you've been to?
-Or perhaps intrested in what places your friends have eaten at?
+Tired of forgetting the great restaurants you've visited?
+Interested in exploring where your friends have dined?
 That's where MunchMap comes in!
-It's almost like a social media but with food!
+It's like social media, but with a focus on food!

-Features:
+## Features

-- Mark and see restaurants on the map, where you or your friends have been to.
+- Mark and view restaurants on the map, both your own and those visited by your friends.
-- Write a review for friends to see what you thought about the place
+- Share reviews with your friends to let them know what you thought about a particular place.
-- Find a place to eat at that fits your stomach's needs
+- Discover dining options that match your cravings.
-- Review basic information about the restaurants

-CURRENT STATE OF MUNCHMAP:
+## CURRENT STATE OF MUNCHMAP (class final version)
-I've picked up speed on the making of this web app but it is still in pretty early stages.
-Now, there is login, registering and adding restaurant functionability.
-They are pretty buggy, but it is in early stage still.
-For now, you can test the registering, log in and how the map works.
-(Also, don't forget to read the terms ;)

-INSTALLATION:
-#clone and locate to repository
+Currently, MunchMap  has:
+- restaurant marking, reviewing and rating
+- befriending functionality

+And doesn't have:
+- a working profile
+- a bug free version

+So, the current version is still buggy and is missing features, but still has the most important ones.
+Feel fre to test the features out!

+## Installation

+1. Clone the repository and navigate to its directory.
-#create a .env file in the project directory with these lines:
+2. Create a ".env" file in the project directory with the following lines:
-- DATABASE_URL=<path-to-local-database>
-- SECRET_KEY=<secret-key>
-#Define database schema with:
- - psql < schema.sql

-#download requirements with:
+    "DATABASE_URL= "path-to-local-database-here"

+    SECRET_KEY= "secret-key"
+3. Define the database using:
+    "psql < schema.sql"
+4. Install the required dependencies with:
-pip install -r requirements.txt
+    "pip install -r requirements.txt"

-#start venv and run flask:
-source venv/bin/activate
-flask run
+5. Activate the virtual environment and run Flask: source venv/bin/activate flask run